UKCloud/documentation/articles/openshift/oshift-how-create-users.md

     ![New Contact page](images/ptl-new-contact.png)

-6. After you've created the user account, you must raise a Service Request to grant the user access to the OpenShift cluster.
+6. After you've created the user account, you must raise a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal to grant the user access to the OpenShift cluster.

     a.
 In the navigation panel, expand **Support**, then select **My Calls**.